hpi-bp1819-naumann/shift-detector/docs/source/checks/lda.rst

 -----------

 This check uses Latent Dirichlet Allocation [Blei2001]_ or LDA to compare the textual columns of two datasets.
-Given a number of topics it compares how often each topic occurs in either dataset and if the percentual difference in topic occurrences exceeds a significance threshold.
+Given a number of topics it compares how often each topic occurs in either dataset and alerts the user if the percentual difference in topic occurrences exceeds a significance threshold.

 This check is only applicable on textual data.

-If there are one or more significant shifts in the topics of the two dataset, the user can conclude that certain themes/topics seem to have grown or reduced in number and therefore could have a negative impact if used as training data for the same machine learning model.
+If there are one or more significant shifts in the topics of the two dataset, the user can conclude that certain themes/topics seem to have increased or decreased in number and therefore could have a negative impact if used as training data for the same machine learning model.